Using the Winter Sowing Technique with Vegetables

 at the end of February inside my cold frame.

 Spinach – Great germination.
-I started all spinach in a jug in the cold frame.
+I start spinach in a jug in the cold frame.
 Transplanted into cold frame mid-March; those transplants took well.
 Transplanted out the rest of the spinach into open ground by peas mid-April.
 Picture of spinach in cold frame on April 25 looking great after transplanting.
 My first real harvest May 8.
 The star of my winter sowing trials.

 Beets – Great germination.
 I was late to transplant, but grew to better sized bulbs than those I started inside a few weeks earlier.